bmc/peoplegen/README.md

 * `-F <format>` or `--format <format>`: The file format to generate.
 Allowable
   values: "csv" or "json"

-* `--camel`: Use camelCase for CSV column names or JSON field names.
+* `--camel`: Use camel case for CSV column names or JSON field names.
 For
   example: `firstName`, `lastName`

 * `--english`: Use English (space-separated) names for column names.
 For